Health Indicator Report of Uninsured Children

 Data SourceUtah Data: Behavioral Risk Factor Surveillance System, Office of Public Health Assessment, Utah Department of Health

-How Are We Doing?In 2012, approximately 9.4% of Utah children aged 0 to 18 years had no health insurance coverage.
-This represents a slight increase from the previous year (8.1%), though this change was not statistically significant.
+How Are We Doing?In 2019, approximately 4.8% of Utah children aged 0 to 18 years (including 18-year-olds) had no health insurance coverage.

 How Do We Compare With the U.S.?National estimates of the lack of health insurance coverage for children age 0-18 are lower (5.7%) than for Utah (8.3%) based on the 2019 ACS (American Community Survey).
 Please note that the methods used to calculate the uninsured rate between the ACS and the BRFSS are different.
 This report uses the BRFSS as its data source.

 Available ServicesMEDICAID: In the Salt Lake City area, call 801-538-6155.
 In Utah, Idaho, Wyoming, Colorado, New Mexico, Arizona, and Nevada, call toll-free 1-800-662-9651.[[br]] From other states, call 1-801-538-6155.[[br]] Medicaid Customer Service staff are available to take inquiries.
 CHIP: Children's Health Insurance Program (for children 0-18)[[br]] 1-888-222-2542 or visit the CHIP website at [http://health.utah.gov/chip/]

 Page Content Updated On 10/27/2020, Published on 01/04/2021